redhat-developer/app-services-cli/docs/commands/rhoas_context_create.md

 A service context is a group of application service instances and their configuration details.
 By creating a service context, you can group together application service instances that you want to use together.

-After creating the service context, add application service instances to it by using the "rhoas context use-[service]" commands.
+After creating the service context, add application service instances to it by using the "rhoas context set-[service]" commands.

 ```